Commercial Mortgages In Canada: A Complete Guide

 What fees should I expect with a commercial mortgage?

-While your interest rate is an important expense to consider, commercial mortgages can come with many other costs, including but not limited to:
+While your interest rate is an important expense to consider, commercial mortgages can come with many other costs, including appraisal fees, legal fees, lender/broker fees, title fees, and mortgage insurance.

 Can I get a commercial mortgage from the BDC?

-Newer and less established businesses sometimes have trouble getting approved for commercial mortgages.
-Thankfully, the Business Development Bank of Canada (BDC) is a federal institution that offers commercial mortgages with easier restrictions, longer terms and cheaper costs to Canadian entrepreneurs who need help with their finances.
+Newer and less established businesses sometimes have trouble getting approved.
+Thankfully, the Business Development Bank of Canada (BDC) is a federal institution that offers commercial mortgages with easier restrictions, longer terms, and lower costs to entrepreneurs in need of help with their finances.

 How much can I borrow with a commercial mortgage?

-The size of a commercial mortgage can vary widely depending on where you apply and how strong your business is.
-For example, most traditional mortgage providers, like banks and credit unions have minimum borrowing limits of $500,000 – $1 million.
-However, some lenders can offer loans as large as $40 million to qualified businesses.
+The size of a commercial mortgage can vary depending on the lender and how strong your business is.
+For instance, most traditional lenders have minimum borrowing limits of $500,000 – $1 million.
+However, some may offer loans as large as $40 million to qualified businesses.

 Note: Loans Canada does not arrange, underwrite or broker mortgages.
 We are a simple referral service.